jiajunli-cn/jiajunli-cn.github.io/_pages/research.md

 **Beyond Propaganda: Can Natural Disasters Incubate National Allegiance?**

+**The Long Shadow of Heroes: Can Martyrs's Cemeteries Curb Street and Neighborhood Crime in China?**

 ## Work in Progress

 **Public Opinions Towards Poverty Policy: A Discourse Network Analysis (with Chenhong Peng and Sijia Li)**